Last updated on September 23rd, 2023 at 04:01 am

 This is a popular event, so make sure to book your tickets online; I highly recommend not missing this event if you’re having a Christmas vacation in Paris.

 The Christmas season in Paris is one of the happiest times of the year.
-Where the city glows up and gets this cosy feeling that makes you want to drink some hot cocoa at the Christmas Market or have a cheeky glass of hot wine, will you soak in the festive atmosphere?
+Where the city glows up and gets this cosy feeling that makes you want to drink hot cocoa at the Christmas Market or have a cheeky glass of hot wine, will you soak in the festive atmosphere?

 Like it?
 Pin It!